Want to start sharing your mind and have your voice heard?

 For Charlie, this particular reference is about Sam, who has suffered from poor relationships with men.
 She was molested when she was younger, and she continues in an unhealthy relationship even though someone like Charlie, who truly loves and cares for her, is around.
 She friendzones Charlie in a misguided effort to be with Craig, whom she thinks is the one for her.
 Throughout the film, Charlie constantly struggles with his love for Sam and trying to distinguish between his love for her as a friend and romantic interest.
 Charlie’s exploration of how to deal with these two types of love helps reveal the challenges and complicated nature of relationships.
 Indeed, the love that the characters share takes on multiple forms, all of which reveals how love is complex, multi-dimensional, and multi-faceted.

-Friendship, love, and sexuality is further illustrated in the relationship between Charlie and Patrick.
+Friendship, love, and sexuality are further illustrated in the relationship between Charlie and Patrick.
 Charlie and Patrick are close, and as Patrick starts on a downward spiral after he breaks up with his boyfriend Brad, Charlie is there for him.
 In a touching scene, Patrick opens up to Charlie about his breakup, and then kisses Charlie.

 The kiss in the film is sudden and unexpected, and it feels like Patrick is trying to express a sense of admiration and love for his friendship that manifested into a romantic gesture during a moment of emotional vulnerability.
 This scene between Patrick and Charlie addresses the often times confusing emotion of love that is a natural part of adolescence.